jimratliff/GenoMac-system/README.md

 git pull origin main
 make prefs-systemwide
 ```

+### Resources (fonts, screensavers, and sounds) are not routinely updated
+The installation of resources (fonts, screensaver, and sounds) are considered one-time installs at the time a new Mac is initially configured.
+Unlike (a) apps and (b) systemwide preferences, resources are assumed to rarely change.
+Therefore, `make resources-install` is not designed to be executed routinely but only in response to a known change in an existing deployed resource or a desire to add an additional deployed resource.

+If existing resources are updated or new resources are chosen to be added, the corresponding scripts would be modified and re-run for each Mac.

+If existing resources are marked for deletion, this would require an appropriate `sudo rm -rf path/to/some_resource` to be deployed and executed on each Mac.

 ## Overview of the entire GenoMac process
 Project GenoMac is an implementation of automated setup of multiple Macs, each with multiple users.